darknuma/restaurant-etl/readme.md

 ### Requirements

-- Docker and Docker Compose
 - Python
-- PostgreSQL 16 (via Docker)
+- PostgreSQL 16 (installed on your PC)

 ### Installation Steps